BKFanni/XRD/BlogPost6.md

 Next, I created an Audio Source component, attaching it to the XR Rig.
 I assigned the Waves Audio Clip to loop continuously and adjusted the volume and 3D sound settings for a gentle effect, creating a realistic, immersive sound experience as users move closer to the shore.</p>

+<h2>Fanni</h2>

+I added a sunrise and sunset skybox in the lightning settings menu to the beach scene.
+Then I adjusted the directional light to create a more realistic atmosphere, to enhance the visual experience in the VR project.